PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/app/+page.md

 The speak functionality uses text-to-speech functionality provided by the user's web browser.
 Not all web browsers provide such functionality, and will therefor not work for all your users.
 :::

 The app's voice can also be configured and disabled.
-Check out the documentation for the [Mouth](../mouth) class for more information.
+Check out the documentation for the :docs[mouth] class for more information.